Tshwane University of Technology: Campuses

 The university occupies nine campuses: Pretoria main campus, arcadia campus, arts campus, Soshanguve south and Soshanguve north campus, Ga-Rankuwa campus, Witbank (eMalahleni campus), Mbombela (Nelspruit) and Polokwane.
 Two faculties, namely the Faculties of Science and The Arts, have dedicated campuses in the Pretoria city centre.

 Student enrollment

 There were 88,078 students enrolled for the year 2012 at the Tshwane University of Technology.
 It was estimated, for the year 2014, that the number of first year student applications the university received were around 80,000.
 Tshwane University of Technology predominantly provides vocational qualifications in the form of three-year diplomas.
 Additional options exist in the form of advanced diplomas, postgraduate and masters and doctoral degrees.
-Students can track the TUT application status.
 These qualifications are offered through the following faculties: